JohnMunsch/Root/README.md

 ## Important Notes!

-*This source code is current with the rc.4 release of Angular 2.*
+*This source code is current with the 2.0.0 final release of Angular 2.*

 Each video gets its own directory for source.
 In most of those directories there is a start directory, which contains the source as